The car rental industry in the US made around $45 billion in 2019.

 The Other Party

-If the accident was caused by a third party then things are usually fairly straightforward.
-Any damage caused to your rental car will have to be paid for by the insurance of the other driver.
+If a third party caused the accident, then things are usually fairly straightforward.
+Any damage caused to your rental car will have to be paid for by the other driver’s insurance.

 The Car Rental Company